Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Effects of Ultralight Scalar Dark Matter

 \section{Effects of Ultralight Scalar Dark Matter}

-Ultralight scalar dark matter has been proposed as an alternative to cold or warm dark matter to account for certain discrepancies that exist between small-scale structure observations and predictions from numerical N-body cosmological simulations~\cite{Hu:2000ke}.
+ULSDM has been proposed as an alternative to cold or warm dark matter to account for certain discrepancies that exist between small-scale structure observations and predictions from numerical N-body cosmological simulations~\cite{Hu:2000ke}.
 Due to low masses, such fields can be treated as a classical background field, with quantum fluctuations suppressed by the large occupation number of the fields.
 Such ultralight fields can account for part or the whole of the DM relic density of the Universe.